 What is Georgia’s Qualified Education Expense Tax Credit (also known as the Private School Tax Credit Scholarship)?

 If you or your company pay any Georgia State Income Tax and would like to have control over how part of this money is used, then the Georgia Student Scholarship Organization (SSO), Inc. – better known as GaSSO – can help you direct some of your tax dollars to private schools for use as scholarships.
 In May 2008 the State of Georgia passed legislation HB 1133 (updated with HB 283 in 2013 and HB 217 in 2018) which allows taxpayers to donate part of their Georgia State Income Tax to approved Student Scholarship Organizations.
 These funds are then available for use by qualified private schools to provide scholarships for children in K4 through 12th grade.
 The donor receives a dollar-for-dollar credit against their Georgia State Income Tax liability for their donation.
-The donation must be preapproved by the Georgia Department of Revenue (GADOR) as the law mandates a statewide cap of approximately $58 million per year in tax credits.
+The donation must be pre-approved by the Georgia Department of Revenue (GADOR) as the law mandates a statewide cap of approximately $100 million per year (as of January 2019) in tax credits.

 Can the Georgia Private School Tax Credit benefit my student?